Clement Mary Hofbauer: Poverty

 Back in February 1787, when the trio reached Warsaw, it had almost 120,000 people.
 Despite some 160 churches and 20 religious houses, charitable work cried out for attention: lots of people were poor and uneducated, their houses in disrepair.

-They had arrived in Warsaw with no money; Clement-Mary Hofbauer had given their last three silver coins to beggars along the way.
+They had arrived in Warsaw with no money; since Hofbauer had given their last three silver coins to beggars along the way.
 They met the apostolic delegate, Archbishop Saluzzo.
 With bad roads and wintery weather, he signalled his guests should stay in the capital for the time being.
 The bishop of Poznań, in whose diocese Warsaw lay, entrusted them with the church dedicated to St Benno, to serve the German-speaking people of Warsaw.
 Hofbauer and his companions were also charged with the interim care of a former Jesuit church.
 This was next to the cathedral; after the dissolution of the Jesuits in the Polish–Lithuanian Commonwealth fourteen years earlier, the church had fallen into disrepair.
 At the same time, an orphanage and a school for the families of manual craftsmen were put under their care.
 Charged with all this, Hofbauer and his companions had to see things through.
 They ended up remaining in Warsaw.

 After an audience with King Stanisław August Poniatowski, Hofbauer and his companions gained material assistance.
 Help was promised also from the Commission of National Education, and the Sejm (Parliament) in Grodno.
-This notwithstanding, sometimes Clement-Mary Hofbauer had to seek alms.
+This notwithstanding, sometimes Hofbauer had to seek alms.
 The story goes that on one occasion he went begging at a local pub.
 When he asked for a donation, one of the customers scornfully spat beer into Hofbauer's face.
 Wiping off the beer, he responded, "That was for me.
 Now what do you have for my boys?"
 It is said that the astounded men in the bar were so full of remorse that they gave Hofbauer all their winnings, more than 100 silver coins.